-Add cardamom powder, raisins and half of the almonds.
+Add cardamom powder, raisins and half of the almonds(add other nuts also if using in the recipe).
 Mix well.

-Now keep the flame to lower and let the rice and milk cook till the whole rice is cooked and the milk is thickened with little runny consistency.
+Now keep the flame to low and let the rice and milk cook till the whole rice is cooked and the milk is thickened.

-It will take around 30-40 minutes.
-Keep on stirring kheer/pudding and scraping milk that sticks to the side so that it doesn't get burned.
+It will take around 30 minutes.
+Keep on stirring kheer/pudding and scraping milk that sticks to the side to avoid burning of kheer.

-Add sugar and mix well, cook for 5 more minutes and then switch off the flame.
+Add sugar in the end and mix well, cook for 5 more minutes and then switch off the flame.

 Take of off from the stovetop.

 Add remaining almonds, transfer to a serving bowl and let it cool at room temperature.

 Cover the bowl with cling film or with the lid to avoid layer/skin forming on top.
 Most of the people like it chilled but some like my hubby love to have it when it is slightly warm.
 It's your choice how you want to relish it.

 Top it with some more nuts of your choice and enjoy the wholesome treat!!